yongbinfeng/Pileup_GNN/README.md

 - torch_geometric == 1.6.3

 **Training**\
-*Fast simulation dataset:*\
--Training can be on supervised setting and semi-supervised setting.
+*Fast simulation dataset:* Training can be on supervised setting and semi-supervised setting.
 Semi-supervised setting trains on selected charged particles as shown in our paper.
 Supervised training is trained on all neutral particles which only.
-To train on the

 *Real simulation dataset:*\